popgenome/Writing2022/README.md

 # Scientific Writing in 2022 Fall Semester
-*Scientific Writing* is a course for graduate student to learn how to write a research paper.
+*Scientific Writing* is a course for graduate students to learn writing a research paper.
 It teaches a fundamental skill in **figure preparation and manuscript wirting**, which serves as the basis in their future research life.

 # Contents
 1. Introduction